nutanixdev/nkp-quickstart/README.md

 ## Install NKP CLI

-1. Connect to your jumphost using SSH (default password: nutanix/4u)
+1. Connect to your jump host using SSH (default password: nutanix/4u)

     ```shell
-    ssh nutanix@<JUMPHOST_IP>
+    ssh nutanix@<jump host_IP>
     ```

-1. Download the latest NKP CLI release with the command:
+1. Install the NKP CLI with the command:

     ```shell
     curl -sL https://raw.githubusercontent.com/nutanixdev/nkp-quickstart/main/scripts/get-nkp-cli | bash
     ```

-    When prompted, you must use the download link AS-IS available in the Nutanix portal.
+    When prompted, you must use the download link as-is, which is available in the Nutanix portal.

 ## (Optional) Create NKP cluster on Nutanix

 ## Support and Disclaimer

-These code samples are intended as a standalone examples.
-Please be aware that all public code samples provided by Nutanix are unofficial in nature, are provided as examples only, are unsupported and will need to be heavily scrutinized and potentially modified before they can be used in a production environment.
+These code samples are intended as standalone examples.
+Please be aware that all public code samples provided by Nutanix are unofficial in nature, are provided as examples only, are unsupported, and will need to be heavily scrutinized and potentially modified before they can be used in a production environment.
 All such code samples are provided on an as-is basis, and Nutanix expressly disclaims all warranties, express or implied.
 All code samples are © Nutanix, Inc., and are provided as-is under the MIT license (<https://opensource.org/licenses/MIT>).